National electronic conveyancing (NEC)

 A summary and complete version of the Stakeholder Consultation Report from this consultation program is available.
 Property Exchange Australia (PEXA) have provided responses to questions raised by stakeholders during the initial consultation program.

-For more information on eConveyancing in South Australia, the survey or the industry forum, please contact the Office of the Registrar-General at DPTI.RegistrarGeneral@sa.gov.au
+For more information on eConveyancing in South Australia, or the Future of eConveyancing Stakeholder Consultation Report, please contact the Office of the Registrar-General.

 Property Exchange Australia